Lawrence of Rome

 "These are the treasures of the Church."

-Saint Lawrence was the Archdeacon of Rome, entrusted with the Church's treasury and the care of the poor — and when the Roman prefect demanded he hand over the Church's wealth, he assembled the sick, the crippled, and the destitute before him and declared, 'These are the treasures of the Church.'
-Condemned to be slowly roasted alive on a gridiron in 258 AD, he bore his torment with legendary courage and humor, reportedly telling his executioners, 'Turn me over — I am done on this side.'
+Lawrence served as Archdeacon of Rome under Pope Sixtus II, overseeing the Church's treasury and care of the poor.
+When the Roman prefect demanded he surrender the Church's wealth, he assembled the sick, the crippled, and the destitute and declared, 'These are the treasures of the Church.'
+Condemned to be roasted alive on a gridiron in 258 AD, he reportedly told his executioners, 'Turn me over — I am done on this side.'

 Life Locations